Daniel Fast Meal Plan – Overview

-Experts relied on Daniel’s meal plan to create a modern plan to help users achieve his robust physical, mental, and spiritual health.
+Experts relied on Daniel’s meal plan to create a modern plan to help users achieve their robust physical, mental, and spiritual health.
 Let’s discuss more extensive details about the Daniel Fast diet meal plan.

 Bible References Regarding the Daniel Fast Meal Plan

 The Book of Daniel Chapter 1 in the Bible contains the following five verses that explain Daniel’s diet meal plan.

 - Verse 12: “Please test your servants for ten days: Give us nothing but vegetables to eat and water to drink.”

-- Verse 13: “Then compare our appearance with that of the young men who eat the royal food, and treat your servants in accordance with what you see.”
+- Verse 13: “Then compare our appearance with that of the young men who eat the royal food, and treat your servants by what you see.”

 - Verse 14: “So he agreed to this and tested them for ten days.”

 - Verse 15: “At the end of the ten days, they looked healthier and better nourished than any of the young men who ate the royal food.”

 - Verse 16: “So the guard took away their choice food and the wine they were to drink and gave them vegetables instead.”

 Many of the time, the food you eat is rooted in religious beliefs or culture.
 The Daniel Fast, in this case, is an example of a religious-based eating style.